Why Use Probiotics?

 Saccharomyces Boulardii: A Probiotic Yeast

-- treating recurrent Clostridium difficile-associated disease (common type of antibiotic associated diarrhea)
+- treating recurrent Clostridium difficile-associated disease (a common type of antibiotic-associated diarrhea)

 - ***important safety concerns including fungal infections in immunocompromised and elderly.

 Source: Antiinflamm Antiallergy Agents Med Chem.
 2009 Sep 1;8(3):260-269.